|BHC||Burnett Honors College|

 Physical Plant – UCF’s term for the facilities office, which handles such services as housekeeping, maintenance, and postal services on campus. http://www.fo.ucf.edu

 Portal – Synonym for “myUCF”

 PTF – Proposal Transmittal Form

 QEP – Quality Enhancement Plan.
-As part of the university’s accreditation with SACS-COC, UCF has to choose a “quality enhancement plan” every ten years to advance a particular cause/agenda.
-In 2006, the QEP chosen was Information Fluency.
+As part of the university’s accreditation with SACS-COC, UCF chooses a “quality enhancement plan” every ten years to develop and execute a university-wide, multi-year initiative seeking to improve student learning outcomes.